apache/airflow/docs/howto/dags-in-production.rst

 .. note::

- Don't use ``airflow initdb`` as it can create a lot of default connection, charts, etc. which are not required in production DB.
+ Do not use ``airflow initdb`` as it can create a lot of default connection, charts, etc. which are not required in production DB.

 Multi-Node Cluster